 For millions of years making sense of the environment was the domain of biological organisms, but now machines are starting to join in.
 This research programme looks at what the arrival of AI could mean for landscapes and non-human inhabitants.
 What are fundamental ingredients for environmental literacy and how could these be made accessible to an AI?

 The Sonic Kayak is a musical instrument with which to investigate nature.
 Kayaks rigged with underwater environmental sensors generate live music from the marine world, providing the paddler with an extra dimension of senses with which to explore the underwater climate, while enabling citizens to gather important climate/environmental data.

 This programme is aimed at reimagining what robotics could mean in functionality, materiality and ecology, when they are designed as expressions based on habitats and trophic interactions.
 What would the creative process look like?
 Machine Wilderness is a project prototyping artificial organisms as functional agents within biomes and landscapes, actively contributing to biodiversity.

-Together with Seirian Sumner at University College London, we are developing an open source game that will allow people to build their own wasp society.
+Together with Seirian Sumner at University College London, we made an open source game to allow people to build their own wasp society.
 Players can toy with the limits of biology and test the resilience of their wasp social structures when environmental catastrophes hit.

 The Dust & Shadow soundwalk is an experiment in attunement to an urban desert environment through diverse forms of listening.
 Walking in silence through the Sonoran dust in the shadow of civilisation, the walkers may begin to hear the murmur of matter, uncover desert refugia amidst urban life, and forge new connections with the unexpected.